We are always striving to boost conversion rates and encourage users to engage more.

 Given how many users indicate they prefer social login, giving people the option to register using their social account IDs rather than a registration form is more likely to increase user engagement.

-9 things you should know about social login
+9 reasons why you should implement social login

-If you are considering including social login in your marketing strategy, take a look at my top nine things every marketer should know about it.
+If you are considering including social login in your marketing strategy, take a look at these stats that show how it helps usability:

 1. 86% of users report being bothered by having to create new accounts on websites